-George Soros did not mince his words.
-"Basel II, which delegated authority for calculating risk to the financial institutions themselves, was an aberration and has to be abandoned," he told a congressional committee meeting in Washington, DC in November 2008.
+George Soros didn't mince his words.
+"Basel II, which delegated authority for calculating risk to the financial institutions themselves, was an aberration and has to be abandoned," he told a congressional committee meeting in Washington, DC last month.
 Strong words indeed, but were they fair?
 Given the years of hard work, the endless meetings, consultations and studies, not to mention the astronomical costs of implementation, calls for abandonment will no doubt annoy those involved in the Basel II project - some of whom will have committed a decade of their lives to it.

 Pillar II covers the supervisory review process.
 It sets out specific oversight responsibilities for the board and senior management, and stresses the importance of internal control rather than external control by a regulator.
 The idea is that management conducts an internal assessment and sets targets for capital that are commensurate with the bank's particular risk profile.
 The supervisor then assesses this.
 So, it is up to the bank to set its own capital levels and then argue the case for keeping them.
 In other words, it is very deliberately not prescriptive.